SC452 - FPGA Prototyping for Optical Subsystems

 Short Course Description:

-a.
-DSP cores, logic cores
+- DSP cores, logic cores

-d.
-Next gen. FPGAs
+- Next gen. FPGAs

 Short Course Benefits:

-This course should enable you to:
+The course should enable participants to

-Identify key applications and approaches of FPGA prototyping in optical subsystems.
+- Identify key applications and approaches of FPGA prototyping in optical subsystems.

-Describe the key functionalities and capabilities of FPGAs for intended prototyping applications.
+- Describe the key functionalities and capabilities of FPGAs for intended prototyping applications.

-Define the workflow of FPGA projects for implementation ready bit files.
+- Define the workflow of FPGA projects for implementation ready bit files.